Menu

 Classical synthesizers have the VCA after the VCF in the signal path.
 Pulling the VCA into the VCO thus reverses the order of signal processing.
 In an ideal linear world, the order would not matter.
 But these circuits are not ideal.
 Thus UBZR1 will behave differently to a classical synthesizer when pushed to the extremes: effects to be discovered!

-For the signal voltage range, I also considered a signal range of 0 V < Vsignal < +5 V, symmetrical around a notional 2.5 V. That would allow using standard DAC circuits running from +5 V only.
+1 For the signal voltage range, I also considered a signal range of 0 V < Vsignal < +5 V, symmetrical around a notional 2.5 V. That would allow using standard DAC circuits running from +5 V supply voltage.

 The power supply could then simplify to +10 V, +5 V and −5 V with further reduced power consumption.